norcams/iaas/docs/team/testing/persistence.rst

 Set root password with --password and verify

 Note!
 Rebuild is verified to hang if volume(s) are attached to the instance prior to running the rebuild command.
 However, resize works with volumes attached (test01 2026-02-10).
+If rebuild with attached volume succeeds, it seems to change the root device from /dev/sda to /dev/vda which prevents any future volume attachments (Ubuntu VM, osl 2026-02-27).

 Rebuild instance with user data to change root password and verify

-Rebuild instance from snapshot and login SSH
+Rebuild instance from backup / snapshot and login SSH

 Rebuild instance with new pubkey and login SSH